 Number two is to “RECOGNIZE.”

-This is a real strength of the subtle body work that we do in our deeper trainings , the understanding that there is something within us called “RESISTANCE.”
+This is a real strength of the subtle bodywork that we do in our deeper training, the understanding that there is something within us called “RESISTANCE.”

 That can show up in a lot of different ways.
 Resistance can be anything from increased physical symptoms to actually just what we call fluffy resistance, where you’re just like, “oh yeah, I forgot about that inner work that I was doing and I just went on to something else and got distracted.”
-This is why personally, for myself as a practitioner and a guide, I only do this work with people in really personalized, guided ways because we need to holistically walk you up and over the mountain of resistance.
-But the way to get started by yourself is one to make that mind shift that this is a good sign.
+This is why personally, for myself as a practitioner and a guide, I only do this work with people in real personalized, guided ways because we need to holistically walk you up and over the mountain of resistance.
+But the way to get started by yourself is to make that mind shift that this is a good sign.
 It’s not a bad sign.
 It’s actually a deepening sign that you’re getting at the border of where the old things are stored.
-And that is why the symptoms, whether they’re physical symptoms or emotional can get worse.
+And that is why the symptoms, whether they’re physical symptoms or emotional might get worse when you start healing.